High-end, premium design

 Fitbit Sense review: Price and competition

-The Fitbit Sense is available for preorder from Fitbit.com, Amazon, Best Buy, and other retailers for $329.95 in Carbon/Graphite and Lunar White/Soft Gold colorways.
-Amazon and Best Buy show a ship date of September 25, while Fitbit’s website says devices will ship in October.
+The Fitbit Sense is usually available from Fitbit.com, Amazon, Best Buy, and other retailers for $329.95 in Carbon/Graphite and Lunar White/Soft Gold colorways, but right now you can get it for just $279.95.

 If you’re looking into buying the Fitbit Sense mainly for its health-focused nature, you should also consider checking out the Withings ScanWatch.
 It certainly can’t hold a candle to Fitbit’s smartwatch features, but the ScanWatch is medically certified for ECG and will soon be for sleep apnea detection too.
 It’s available for about the same price.